raspibolt/raspibolt/guide/bonus/bitcoin/joinmarket.md

   >       < 12 word recovery mnemonic >
   ```

-Write down the words and save them; they will allow to recover wallet later on different machine in case of hardware failure or other problem.
+Write down the words and save them; they will allow wallet recovery on a different machine in case of hardware failure or other problem.
 As with any other mnemonic recovery phrase, keep it secure and secret.

 ### View the JoinMarket wallet